 To learn more about this lovely breed, check out our in-depth and complete guide for the Russian Blue Cat!

-A new kitten requires a lot of supplies, especially if this is your first ever kitten.
+A new kitten requires lots supplies, especially if this is your first ever kitten.
 While this long list might seem quite scary, there is nothing here that is too difficult to find.

 A trip to a pet store or general retailer should yield all that you need.